 The primary role is to guide, encourage, nurture and support high-school students and help them navigate the many social and educational challenges of high-school life.
 Another goal is to help them remain focused on their long-term goal – a college education.

 God calls us to be doers of His word and not only hearers.
 (James 1:22).
 Our Savior encourages you to step up and step out.
 Live love.
 Be a mentor.

 All mentors must complete the required Mentor Training Workshop.
 Participants will receive information about the district’s mentoring program and training on effective listening, goal setting, communication and relationship building.
 Click here for more details.

 For more information about the Mentor Training program, please contact Graham Barber at email@example.com or 727.344.2684 x:263.

 The Amigos Center, located in Immokalee, Florida, provides services for local farm workers to help them integrate into American society.
 These services include food and clothing distribution, English tutoring and computer skills.
 The Amigos Center is a Christian organization dedicated to helping people spiritually and physically.

 Our Savior made our initial journey to the Amigos Center in April of 2011.
 Since then, we have made more than a dozen trips back to drop off donations and help distribute food.

 On Mission Immokalee days, the bus leaves Our Savior St. Pete at 7:00 am and returns at 5:00 pm.
-Sign-up sheets for the bus trip are available at Connect Café in the weeks prior to the trip.
+Sign-up sheets for the bus trip are available in the Narthex in the weeks prior to the trip.

 The Pack-A-Snack program is currently sending 1,500 kids home on Fridays with a sack of food, so they have something to eat over the weekend.
 Our Savior Lutheran Church and School is privileged to participate in this program.